EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 This repository curates and analyzes a database of 2,937 CpG-site correlations between peripheral tissues (blood, buccal) and brain regions (prefrontal cortex, superior temporal gyrus, entorhinal cortex, cerebellum), compiled from published cross-tissue methylation studies.
 All 970 unique qualifying CpG sites (r/ρ > 0.6) are annotated with gene, chromosomal position (hg19), genomic context, and source study.
 Includes Python scripts to reproduce the full figure set: correlation distributions, tissue-pair comparisons, chromosomal and genomic-context breakdowns, top-gene rankings, and a genome-wide Manhattan-style plot of individual CpG sites — supporting research into reliable peripheral biomarkers of brain ageing and biological aging clocks

+In the database, each row represents a distinct tissue-pair comparison (not just a CpG site).
+For some CpGs therefore, there will be multiple reported Pearson r-values depending on what correlations are reported; e.g. Hannon et al.'s blood-brain dataset tested correlations between blood methylation and methylation in three separate brain regions — entorhinal cortex (EC), superior temporal gyrus (STG), and prefrontal cortex (PFC) — for every probe in their dataset (Supplementary Table 7).
+So a single CpG like cg07249765 gets one Pearson r value per brain region it was compared against, since blood-EC correlation, blood-STG correlation, and blood-PFC correlation are three independent statistical results, each computed from the same set of paired samples but against a different brain region's methylation values.

+This is why the tissue_pair column exists as a distinct field from CpG — the true unique key in the database is the combination of (CpG ID, tissue pair), not CpG ID alone.

+Using cg07249765 as an example, this site happens to correlate strongly and consistently across all three brain regions (0.994–0.996), which itself is a meaningful finding — some CpGs are region-specific proxies while others, like this one, are robust blood-based proxies for cortical methylation state regardless of which brain region is being modelled.

 ## Database
 ### Database of CpG–Brain Peripheral Correlations